VirgilSecurity/demo-firebase-func/README.md

   firebase login
   firebase init
   ```
-> run `npm install -g firebase-tools` if you don't have it.
+> run `npm install -g firebase-tools` if you don't have the cli installed.

 * **Select**:
   ```bash